 Step 1: Make the filling

-*You can let the peaches sit for 20-30 minutes to allow the sugar to extract more juice if you want a juicier cobbler.
+- However, if you want a juicier cobbler, let the peaches sit for 20-30 minutes to allow the sugar to extract more juice.

 Step 2: Make the topping

 - You’ll start by mixing the dry ingredients.
 Whisk the flour, sugar, baking powder, baking soda, salt, cinnamon, and nutmeg in a medium bowl.

 - Then, cut in the butter with a pastry blender or fork until the mix resembles coarse crumbs.

 - Gradually, add enough buttermilk to moisten the dough.
 When it is ready, it should look like a thick cake batter.

 Spread the peaches in the pan.
 Then, spoon on the topping.

 - In the bottom of the prepared pan, spread the peaches and any juices.